jwoertink/fez/README.md

 # fez [![Build Status](https://travis-ci.com/jwoertink/fez.svg?branch=master)](https://travis-ci.com/jwoertink/fez)

 Fez is an application generator for projects with [Kemal](http://kemalcr.com/).
-If you're looking for larger projects, check out [KGen](https://github.com/TechMagister/kemalyst-generator).

 Setting up a Kemal app is super simple, but if the app you're building is a little more than "super simple", there's a bit of things you'll end up doing each time you start a project.
 Why not have a mini generator that will do it for you?